jluttine/CryptOS/README.md

 2. Open an offline computer running CryptOS with the private keys or the wallet encrypted on a USB stick.

-3. Sign the transactions on CryptOS, save to the USB stick.
+3. Sign the transactions on CryptOS.

-4. Optionally, check the transaction using some application on your online computer or mobile phone.
-If you do this, you don't basically need to trust CryptOS.
+4. Copy the signed transaction to some online device by using a USB stick or by scanning the QR code.

-5. Broadcast the transaction on the online computer.
+5. Check the transaction data (so you don't need to trust CryptOS) and broadcast it.

 NOTE: The private keys can be stored encrypted on the online computer and multiple places for backup, but never decrypt them on an online computer.
 Only